rarethug187/soulpacker/README.md

 # SoulPacker

-SoulPacker is a file renaming utility program developed by rare thug industries.
+SoulPacker is a file renaming utility program developed by Rare Thug Industries.
 It provides an easy-to-use interface for renaming multiple files in a selected folder with a specified file name and extension.

 ## Features